ec-europa/europa-component-library/src/website/src/pages/ec/components/list/docs/usage.md

 # Description lists

-Description lists are used to display and organise content with descriptions.
+Description lists are used to display and organise terms or content accompanied by descriptions.
 Common use cases include glossary, or a list of speakers with their biographies.
 There are 3 types of description lists depending on user's need.

 ## Do's